sandredd/cs404.1-1/program4.md

 50 units of time in queue, waiting to be processed, then the total turnaround time is equal to 65 units.

 Implement each scheduling algorithm in its respective file.
-You should use a linked list for the first in first out scheduling algorithm, a queue for the round robin scheduling algorithm, and the binary heap you implemented above for the shortest job first scheduling algorithm.
+Choose an appropriate data structure to use within each scheduling algorithm.
 The directory you will be working in (depending on the language you are working in) for this exercise is:

 - Java: `java/src/edu/berkeley/cs/app/scheduling`
 - Python: `python/src/app/scheduling`